tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Final_Update.md

 Tiny beads of dripping liquid, absorbing and refracting the cosmic light as they painted long lines down the window.
 Every tempest starts as a drizzle of rain.

-I started pacing forward to grab Shep, knowing what could be next to follow.
+I started pacing forward to warn Shep, knowing what could be next to follow.

 *“I wish I understood your pain, and I wish I understood what you experienced, truly, I do,”* he continued.